davidgun1000/RobustlyEstimatingMarginalLikelihood/README.txt

 ### READ ME FIRST ###

-This OSF page contains Matlab code to run the Importance Sampling Squared (IS^2) method of estimating the marginal likelihood of cognitive models developed in:
+This GitHub page contains Matlab code to run the Importance Sampling Squared (IS^2) method of estimating the marginal likelihood of cognitive models developed in: